Money Laundering Red Flags to Watch Out for in Business

 Red Flag #3: An Account Holder from a High-Risk Country

-Sometimes, your busines will receive requests to open an account from customers who belong to high-risk countries.
+Sometimes, your business will receive requests to open an account from customers from high-risk countries.
 The Financial Crimes Enforcement Network (FinCEN) makes use of the Financial Action Task Force (FATF) blacklist to determine which countries are considered high-risk.
-As of February 2020, the countries on this blacklist are Iran and the Democratic People’s Republic of Korea (DPRK).
+As of February 2024, countries on this blacklist include Iran and the Democratic People’s Republic of Korea.

 Red Flag #4: Conversions to Virtual Assets or Vice Versa